wtnm/fform/documentation.md

     - `Wrapper`
     - `ItemMenu`
     - `CheckboxNull`
-- `sets` - presets for frequently used field's schemas, some of them:
+- `sets` - presets for frequently used field's schemes, some of them:
 	- `base`
 	- `nBase`
 	- `string`